-I am not a huge frosting fan so powdered sugar dusted lightly over my desserts is just enough extra sweetness.
-I do like to serve my desserts with homemade whipped cream and again, I add only a touch of sugar to the cream.
+Because I am not a huge fan of frosting, powdered sugar dusted lightly over my desserts is just enough extra sweetness and it makes it pretty.
+I do like to serve my desserts with homemade whipped cream on the side.
+I add only a touch of sugar to the cream when I do this.

-I rely on vanilla extract to give that extra flavor to the cream.
+I try to rely on vanilla extract to give that extra flavor to the cream.
 You can of course add any special additions you love.

 If you do have a sweet tooth and want lots of extra sweetness on top of this cake, you would really like my vanilla condensed milk sauce.
 It takes only a few minutes to make and it is really delicious.

-This recipe suggests that you add a sprinkle of brown sugar to the cake before baking.
+This recipe has you add a sprinkle of brown sugar to the cake before baking.
 There is no set amount to add but it does really add a nice flavor to the cake.